 SAS supports Childrens Cancer Institute.

-On Tuesday 30th May 2017, SAS (BADger) attended a Lab Tour of the Children's Cancer Institute at UNSW in Kensington and met an amazing bunch of humans working everyday to save Children's lives.
+On Tuesday 30th May 2017, SAS (Sir Badger) attended a Lab Tour of the Children's Cancer Institute at UNSW in Kensington and met an amazing bunch of humans working everyday to save Children's lives.

 Laura Franshaw one of the researchers (pictured with me below) works specifically on DIPG (Diffuse Intrinsic Pontine Gliomas).
 DIPG are a highly malignant glioma that arise in early childhood in the brainstem, the most critical part of the brain.